• Skip to primary navigation

 Weather

-The weather is very comfortable in dry season (December – May) with temperatures in the high 70s° F (25° C) and the occasional spring shower.
+The weather is very comfortable in dry season (December – April) with day timetemperatures in the high 70s° F (25° C).
+There may be the occasional spring shower.

-The driest month is generally February.
+The driest month is generally February and March.
 In December and January, it can be very windy.

 During the rainy season (May through December), temperatures drop a bit.
 At night, it may go down to around 14° C (57° F).